DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 negotiate over use of land (for instance, with mining companies).

-Those who returned to their country were able to access grants to build sewerage systems, basic roads, water and electricity from 1972 – infrastructure not intended to meet conventional standards, but to provide assistance that would be supplemented by community efforts, including the development of makeshift shelters or humpies.[^17] A
+Those who returned to their country were able to access grants to build sewerage systems, basic roads, and water and electricity connections from 1972 – infrastructure not intended to meet conventional standards, but to provide assistance that would be supplemented by community efforts, including the development of makeshift shelters or humpies.[^17] A